 CGC 9.8 price in 2014: $311

-X-Men: Dark Phoenix was set to start a new trilogy series.
+X-Men: Dark Phoenix was set to start a new trilogy series of upcoming Marvel movies.
 But, the news of the Disney-Fox merger puts this in jeopardy.

 This film will still be released as the 12th X-Men installment.
 Yet, it may be the end of the current franchise rather than the beginning.

 When X-Men: Days of Future Past reset the often-complicated X-Men movie timeline, X-Men: Dark Phoenix was pitched to be a fresh, more faithful adaptation of Chris Claremont’s "The Dark Phoenix Saga."